pusher/docs/docs/channels/library_auth_reference/auth-signatures.md

 # => 278d425bdf160c739803:4708d583dada6a56435fb8bc611c77c359a31eebde13337c16ab43aa6de336ba
 ```

-The auth response should be a JSON object with
+The authentication response should be a JSON object with
 - an `auth` property with a value composed of the application key and the authentication signature separated by a colon ':' as follows
 - a `user_data` property with a string containing the JSON encoded object.
-It should be exactly the same as the one included in the auth signature
+It should be exactly the same as the one included in the authentication signature

 ```json
 {